lz2510/Tech/Behavior.md

 ### What’s your typical day?
 From go to office to leave office.

+- morning meeting. product manager and UX and engineers attend. we talk about the progress of the project, if have any problem in technical or requirement.
+- fix urge bug if have
+- do some development and test
+- do code review
+- attend some meetings

+### development process
+- agile
+- two weeks as a sprint
+- stand/morning meeting, about project task update, with PM, UX
+- from stretch to production
+- routine, develop, code review, meeting

 ### Do you write test?

 - I write unit test and integration test when write feature code.